saeyslab/napari-sparrow/README.md

 ## Input data

 Input data is provided from a [RESOLVE experiment on mouse liver](https://cloud.irc.ugent.be/public/index.php/s/HrXG9WKqjqHBEzS).
-The dataet used in the examples is mouse liver A1-1.
+The dataset used in the examples is mouse liver A1-1.
 Please download the DAPI-stained image and the txt file.

 ## Usage